-3.5.2.1 Creating and Configuring the Target Cluster
+3.5.2.3 Creating and Configuring the Target Cluster

-The first task when preparing to import a standalone MySQL Cluster into MySQL Cluster Manager is to create a "target" cluster, Once this is done, we modify the target's configuration until it matches that of the "wild" cluster that we want to import.
-At a later point in the example, we also show how to test the configuration in a dry run before attempting to perform the actual import.
+The next task is to create a "target" cluster.
+Once this is done, we modify the target cluster's configuration until it matches that of the wild cluster that we want to import.
+At a later point in the example, we also show how to test the configuration in a dry run before attempting to perform the actual configuration import.

-To create and then configure the target cluster, follow the steps listed here:
+To create and then configure the target cluster, follow these steps:

-- a.
-Install MySQL Cluster Manager and start mcmd on all hosts; we assume that you have installed MySQL Cluster Manager to the recommended location, in this case the directory /opt/mcm-1.3.6.
-(See Section 2.3, "MySQL Cluster Manager Installation", for more information.)
-Once you have done this, you can start the mcm client (see Section 3.3, "Starting the MySQL Cluster Manager Client") on any one of these hosts to perform the next few steps. - b.
-Create a MySQL Cluster Manager site encompassing all four of these hosts, using the create site command, as shown here:
+a.
+Install MySQL Cluster Manager and start mcmd on all hosts with the same system user who started the wild cluster processes.
+Once you have done this, you can start the mcm client (see Section 3.3, "Starting the MySQL Cluster Manager Client") on any one of these hosts to perform the next few steps.